George W. Rust: Career

 Dr. Rust owned a farm as well as practiced medicine in Luray, Page County, Virginia both before and after the American Civil War.
 In the 1850 census, although his family's entry is lost or miscategorized, his farm equipment was mentioned.
 The slave schedule for that census show owned a Black female slave about 14 years old.
 A decade later, Dr. Rust owned three slaves, a Black woman aged 25 and 14 year old mulatto boy and 12 year old mulatto girl.

 In November 1861, Dr. Rust went to Mount Jackson, still in Page County, and accepted a contract to become a physician at the Confederate Military hospital.
 By September 1862, he received a promotion and transfer, becoming Acting Assistant Surgeon of the General Hospital at Lynchburg.
 Nonetheless, Page County voters elected Dr. Rust to represent them in the Virginia House of Delegates in 1863, replacing John R. Booten, and Rust served in that part-time position until the war's end.
 After Virginia ceded defeat to U.S. forces, J. Long represented Page County.

 However, adopting a constitution forbidding slavery was a requirement for Virginia's readmission into the Union.
 Dr. Rust took the required loyalty oath and was elected a delegate to the Virginia Constitutional Convention of 1868, representing Page and Shenandoah Counties alongside attorney Moses Walton, a lifelong resident of the Shenandoah Valley.
 Both men aligned with the Conservative Party of Virginia, which sought to minimize penalties that the majority proposed to impose upon former Confederates.

 Death

-Rust died in Luray in 1888, survived by his widow, son-in-law Rev. Henry Marvin Wharton (a former lawyer and Confederate who became a Baptist minister, author and head chaplain of Confederate Veterans), and was buried at Green Hill Cemetery in Luray.
+Rust died in Luray in 1888.